Ann Todd: Stardom

 Todd returned to film post-WWII with a good support role in a big hit, Perfect Strangers (1945, as a nurse), then had a huge success when she played a suicidal concert pianist in The Seventh Veil (1945), opposite James Mason.
 She followed this with a musical, Gaiety George (1946) and a noir, Daybreak (shot in 1946, released in 1948).

 The Seventh Veil was a hit in the US as well as UK.
 In 1946, having been signed by producer David O. Selznick, Todd was said to be the "holder of the most lucrative contract ever signed by an English cinema actress, with over a million dollars involved in its clauses."
 She commented in subsequent interviews that she continued to do her own grocery shopping, and latterly in her autobiography noted that she paid $880,000 in taxes on the contract.

 She received a Hollywood offer from Alfred Hitchcock to play Gregory Peck's wife in The Paradine Case (1947), which was a flop.
 So Evil My Love (1948), a US-British co production, was a box office disappointment, as was The Passionate Friends (1949), directed by her then husband David Lean.
 Lean also directed Todd in Madeleine (1950) and The Sound Barrier (1952); the latter was successful commercially.

 Todd appeared in some thrillers, The Green Scarf (1954) and Time Without Pity (1957).
-She had a good part in Hammer Films' Taste of Fear (1961).
+She appeared in Hammer Films' Taste of Fear (1961).